SIGPLAN/SIGPLAN.github.io/Awards/Service.md

 ---

 Awarded on the basis of value and degree of services to the Programming Languages Community.
 The award recognizes contributions to ACM SIGPLAN, its conferences, publications, or its local activities.
 The award includes a prize of $2,500.
+Current members of the ACM SIGPLAN Executive Committee are not eligible for this award.

 **Selection Committee**
 The chair of the selection committee is a member of the EC appointed by the SIGPLAN chair.
 Other committee members are selected by the chair of the selection committee with approval of the SIGPLAN chair.
-The SIGPLAN Chair is an ex officio member of the committee and shall adjudicate conflicts of interest, appointing substitutes to the committee as necessary.
+The SIGPLAN chair is an ex officio member of the committee and shall adjudicate conflicts of interest, appointing substitutes to the committee as necessary.